What to do when the weather disrupts your travel plans

 It was lunch time by then and I decided to slip into the first attractive taverna I came upon to sample a cultural food favorite, moussaka, and a tasty Greek salad before I headed to, ironically, the jewelry museum of Ilias Lalaounis, the famous contemporary jewelry designer who made pieces for Jackie Kennedy and the like.
 Being a woman and having the freedom to devote this much time to understanding Greek jewelry was delightful.
 I knew this would have never happened if I had been traveling with my husband and not traveling solo!

-Enjoy the short pictorial documentary video on Ancient Greek Jewelry and see the magnificence of some of humanity’s earliest jewelers.
+Enjoy this short pictorial documentary video on Ancient Greek Jewelry and see the magnificence of some of humanity’s earliest jewelers.